wendelmax/REV3RSO/README.md

 - **Original Concept (2013)**: Initially developed as an academic project at IBTA college using PHP with MySQL database, following a traditional layered architecture (Business, DALC, Entities, WebSite)
 - **First Evolution**: Later restructured with .NET technologies
-- **Current Version**: Completely modernized using Quarkus, a Kubernetes-native Java framework optimized for containers, microservices, and cloud deployments
+- **Current Version**: Completely modernized using Java with a focus on maintainability, security, and performance

 ## Architecture

-The application follows the Quarkus Renarde MVC architecture, which is a modern, efficient approach for web applications:
+The application follows a clean architecture approach with a layered design:

 ### Domain Layer
 - **`model` package**: Contains all domain entities with Hibernate ORM annotations
   - Core business entities (Usuario, Leilao, Lance, Avaliacao, etc.)
-  - Uses Panache for simplified data access patterns
+  - Uses JPA for data persistence
   - Implements business logic that belongs directly to the entity

 ### Controllers
-- **`controller` package**: Contains all Renarde controllers (formerly in the `rest` package)
+- **`controller` package**: Contains all controllers for handling HTTP requests
   - Each controller handles a specific domain area (e.g., UsuarioController, LeilaoController)
   - Follows a RESTful approach with standard CRUD operations and domain-specific actions
-  - Uses Renarde annotations to simplify routing, validation, and form handling
-  - Returns appropriate template instances based on the action performed
+  - Returns appropriate responses based on the action performed

-### Views
+### Data Transfer Objects
-- **`resources/templates` directory**: Contains Qute templates for the UI
-  - Organized in subdirectories matching controller names
-  - Uses template inheritance (extending main.html)
+- **`dto` package**: Objects for transferring data between layers
+  - Simplifies API interactions
-  - Implements responsive layouts suitable for both desktop and mobile
+  - Allows for data validation and transformation

 ### Services
 - **`service` package**: Contains business logic spanning multiple entities
   - Implements transaction management and complex operations
-  - Contains service interfaces and their implementations
+  - Contains service implementations for core system functionality

-### Security
-- **`security` package**: Manages authentication, authorization, and audit
-  - Defines user roles and permissions
-  - Handles session management

 ### Utilities
 - **`util` package**: Cross-cutting concerns and helper classes